Lessons in CPaaS Technology Leadership: Having Our Own Carrier Network Matters

 Lesson 3: Building a premium carrier network requires redundancy

 Plivo chooses carrier partners based on their ability to reliably connect calls and deliver SMS messages.
-Still, the nature of telecom means that even high-quality carriers have issues from time to time, so we learned to not rely on these direct connections alone.
-Instead, building redundancy into a network allows customers to have automatic failover options in the event of any errors or outages.
+Still, the nature of telecom means that even high-quality carriers have issues from time to time, so we learned to build redundancy into our network to provide customers with automatic failover in the event of any errors or outages.

-That’s why in almost all major regions we have at least two direct connections with local carriers to establish redundancy.
-So if one of these carriers goes down, all traffic automatically gets routed to the other.
+In almost all major regions we have at least two direct connections with local carriers to establish redundancy.
+If one of these carriers goes down, all traffic automatically gets routed to the other.
 That means businesses don’t have to scramble when an outage occurs.
 Automatic failover means you continue to communicate with your customers as if nothing occurred behind the scenes.

 Lesson 4: The infrastructure and technology layer all need to have the same commitment to quality

-After overcoming our initial mistake in discounting the differentiation amongst carriers, we have continued to invest time and resources into expanding and strengthening our global network, understanding that there are no shortcuts when it comes to continually ensuring quality.
+We continue to invest time and resources into expanding and strengthening our global network, understanding that there are no shortcuts when it comes to continually ensuring quality.